The Gaye L. Tenoso Indian Country Fellowship

 Bar Admission Requirements: State Bar admission (any State or the District of Columbia) is required.
 The Fellow must become admitted to practice in the Salt River Pima-Maricopa Indian Community (SRPMIC) courts, which involves completing an “Application for Admission,” providing documentation of good standing in a State or jurisdiction where the applicant is licensed to practice, and passing a background check.

 There are 22 federally recognized Indian tribes within the District of Arizona, including much of the Navajo Nation (the largest Indian reservation in the country).
 The U.S. Attorney’s Office has jurisdiction to charge major crimes occurring in Indian Country.
 The District works closely with the tribes to promote public safety with the Indian Country communities and accounts for nearly one-third of the Indian Country matters handled by USAOs nationwide.
+The Arizona USAO looks for new and innovative ways to improve public safety and quality of life for its Indian Country residents.
 Our goal is to establish a holistic approach to Indian Country criminal justice, incorporating traditional beliefs and values into a system that seeks to hold offenders accountable for their actions, while working to ultimately reintegrate those offenders as productive and accepted members of their communities.
-An Indian Country Fellow would learn and experience the federal and tribal justice systems as they relate to offenders, victims, and witnesses and, through these experiences, learn the most valuable and worthwhile aspects of both systems and suggest ways to bridge differences between them.
+An Indian Country Fellow would learn and experience the federal and tribal justice systems as they relate to offenders, victims, and witnesses and, through these experiences, absorb the most valuable and worthwhile aspects of both systems and act as a liaison between the two.

 The District is working with the tribes in its jurisdiction to develop reentry programs.
 The Fellow would have the opportunity to work with the SRPMIC Prosecutor’s Office in all areas of prosecution, including working on cases that are handled by that office and the District.
 The SRPMIC is located in the metropolitan Phoenix area and borders the cities of Scottsdale, Mesa, Tempe, and Fountain Hills.
 The tribe has over 10,000 enrolled members, the majority of whom live on the reservation.
 However, there are a substantial number of Indians who live on the reservation who are not SRPMIC members.

 The District of Minnesota is home to 11 federally-recognized tribal nations.
 The USAO has exclusive federal criminal jurisdiction on the Red Lake and Bois Forte Indian reservations, and concurrent federal criminal jurisdiction on the White Earth Indian Reservation.
-The Mille Lacs Band of Ojibwe submitted a request for concurrent federal criminal jurisdiction in February 2013, with a decision pending.
+The February 2013 request by the Mille Lacs Band of Ojibwe for concurrent federal criminal jurisdiction was approved in January 2016.
+Consequently, in January 2017, the USAO will exercise exclussive and concurrent federal criminal jurisdiction on the Red Lake, Bois Forte, White Earth, and Mille Lacs Indian Reservations, and will fruther exercise federal criminal jurisdiction of crimes of general applicability where appropriate on the remaining 7 reservations within the District.
 For many years, the USAO has maintained a robust Indian Country (IC) practice with the Red Lake and Bois Forte.
 After the Tribal Law and Order Act passed in 2010, and with assumption of concurrent federal criminal jurisdiction, the USAO has faced a need for greater communication with not only the Red Lake and Bois Forte, but also White Earth and the remaining tribal nations located in the District.

 The USAO is committed to more meaningful communication and collaboration with all 11 tribal nations located within the District.
 With this renewed commitment and extended jurisdiction, the USAO increasingly resolves time, distance and resource issues through in-person communications with the Tribal Nations.
 Additionally, the USAO is addressing challenges associated with coordinating increased Indian Country caseloads.
 The Red Lake, White Earth, and Bois Forte reservations are over 220 miles from the USAO – and the distance has, at times, been a barrier to effective and efficient communication, especially when significant matters arise on all three Reservations simultaneously.
 An Indian Country Fellow in the District of Minnesota would be an invaluable resource and cement the strong existing working relationships by direct placement within Indian Country for at least 12 months.
 Through tribal details, the Fellow will assist in providing a greater understanding to all parties about tribal court and federal court practices, and in establishing a consistent framework for the investigation and prosecution of violent crimes occurring in Indian Country as criminal jurisdiction within the District changes.
 The USAO is committed to finding its Fellow suitable placement for at least one if not two tribal details consisting of at least 12 months.

-The District does not currently have a Tribal SAUSA program with the Red Lake, Bois Forte or White Earth reservations.
+The District does not currently have a Tribal SAUSA program with any of the tribal nations.
 An Indian country Fellow would be instrumental in increasing the capacity to handle Indian Country cases and solidifying an established framework to coordinate investigations and prosecutions in tribal, federal, or state court without distance being a barrier to in-person communications.